-Conor O'Rourke's guide to food souvenirs from Germany was conveniently published just as I began my week-long trip in Berlin back in April.
+Conor O'Rourke's guide to food souvenirs from Germany was conveniently published just as I began my week-long trip in Berlin.
 And out of everything on his list, the item that stood out to me the most was Haribo gummies—not because I love Haribo gummies, but because in the comments, Serious Eaters insisted that those made in the Haribo homeland of Germany (also the gummy bear birthplace; Haribo invented them in 1922) tasted better than those sold in the US, which are made in Turkey.
 I smelled a taste test.

 And that's why I returned with 1.5 kilograms of German Haribo gummy bears, officially called Goldbären, or Gold-Bears.